LighghtEeloo/clash-from-the-gates-up/doc/5-class.md

 Rarely have I used metaphors in the titles.
 The *real* title should be "Type Classes and Constraints", but I simply can't resist the temptation again.

-Type classes implement ad-hoc polymorphism, also called function overloading, where the overloaded behaviors are different for each type.
+Type classes implement ad-hoc polymorphism, also called function overloading, where the overloaded behaviors differ for each type.

 Type classes are **not** types; type classes are *constraints* on *types*.
 Beginners can easily make the mistake of placing constraints in the position of types.
 It's just wrong. `System` is a type; `KnownDomain dom` is a constraint; therefore, `KnownDomain System` holds.
 There are no means to replace `System` by `KnownDomain`.
 We can use `:info` to see what a name is; if it's `data` or `type`, then it's a type; if it's `class`, then it's a type class, or you can also call it a constraint.